kevinjliang/tf-Faster-RCNN/README.md

 ### Requirements: Software
-1. TensorFlow (obviously): I recommend Anaconda for your Python distribution and package management.
-See [TensorFlow Installation with Anaconda](https://www.tensorflow.org/get_started/os_setup#anaconda_installation)
+1. Python 3.5: I recommend Anaconda for your Python distribution and package management.
+See (2) below.
+2. TensorFlow v0.12: See [TensorFlow Installation with Anaconda](https://www.tensorflow.org/get_started/os_setup#anaconda_installation).
+Note: upgrading to TensorFlow v1.0 is on our to-do list.
-2. Some additional python packages you may or may not already have: `cython`, `easydict`, `scipy`, `pickle`, `Pillow`, `tqdm`.
+3. Some additional python packages you may or may not already have: `cython`, `easydict`, `scipy`, `pickle`, `Pillow`, `tqdm`.
 These should all be pip installable within your Anaconda environment (pip install [package])
-3. TensorBase: Tensorbase is used as a submodule, so you can get this recursively while cloning this repo.
+4. TensorBase: Tensorbase is used as a submodule, so you can get this recursively while cloning this repo.
 See [Installation](#installation) below.

 ### Installation